NO CREDIT CARD NEEDED. EASY UPGRADES TO PROFESSIONAL OR ENTERPRISE PLAN

 A: The ESP Platform leverages Cross-Account IAM Roles with read-only access to your AWS services using the Audit IAM role.
 ESP uses the AWS assume role function and generates a secure, one-time AWS STS token each time it communicates with the Amazon API when gathering configuration information on your infrastructure.
 This is significantly more secure than other solutions that require you to provide API keys to assess your security posture.

-Q: What Data Does ESP Collect From My AWS Accounts?
+Q: What Data Does ESP Collect From My Cloud Accounts?

-A: ESP operates at the control plane layer of AWS and gathers the accessible metadata about your AWS resources through the AWS APIs.
+A: ESP operates at the control plane layer of AWS and Azure and gathers the accessible infrastructure configuration metadata about your resources.

 Q: Do I need to install agents anywhere?

-A: No. ESP is agentless, nonintrusive, and does not modify or actively change any of your AWS deployment configurations.
+A: No. ESP is agentless, nonintrusive, and does not modify or actively change any of your AWS or Azure deployment configurations.

-Q: Does ESP impact the performance of my AWS deployment when collecting vulnerability and configuration data?
+Q: Does ESP impact the performance of my cloud deployment when collecting vulnerability and configuration data?

-A: No. Because ESP is interacting directly with the AWS API at the control plane, it does not impact the performance of any instances or services running in your AWS accounts.
+A: No. Because ESP is interacting directly with the API at the control plane, it does not impact the performance of any instances or services running in your cloud environment.

 Q: How quickly can I get ESP up and running?

 A: A 14-day free trial is available to evaluate the Evident Security Platform.
-Once signed up and configured with your Amazon Account information – which takes approximately 2-3 minutes – ESP will start providing actionable security and risk information on your Amazon accounts within approximately 5 minutes.
-You can follow the instructions here to get started.
+Once signed up and configured with your Amazon Account or Azure Subscription information – which takes approximately 5 minutes – ESP will start providing actionable security and risk information within approximately 5 minutes.
+You can follow the instructions in the external account onboarding wizard in ESP or here to get started.

-A: The configuration information from you AWS accounts are analyzed by a risk engine that determines the severity of risk to help organizations prioritize their remediation efforts.
+A: The configuration information from your cloud accounts are analyzed by a risk engine that determines the severity of risk to help organizations prioritize their remediation efforts.
 Each vulnerability of misconfiguration is tagged with a specific severity status indicating:

 High: High severity alerts pose the most significant risk to your AWS deployment and should be examined and remediated as soon as possible.